 The Board Secretary requires you to mail or fax a letter, with a “documentation of necessity”, or proof why it necessary to delay a hearing.
-For example: a doctors note.
+For example: a doctors note or a travel itinerary.

 You will need to mail or fax, the reason why, including proof or a "documentation of necessity".
 The Board Secretary will decide if your case will be rescheduled or if you need to continue with the current date.